OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda/01_Mamba_intro_CCB.md

 If you have these lines - you already have a conda installation - its useful to stop and think here about if you really want to reinstall conda/mamba or continue with your previous versions.

 - **Reasons for reinstalling:**
     - Changing the location of installation - your home directory has a limited amount of space, as your projects progress and you install more packages a large amount of space will be taken up.
-It is now recommended to install Mamba in your project folder which can be easily increased in size.
+For those at WIMM using the JADE cluster, it is now recommended to install Mamba in your `/project` folder, which can be easily increased in size.
+In the case of the course, you will be working in the folder `/var/scratch/$USER`, as you have already been.

 - **Reasons to continue with your previous version:**
-    - you already have a load of environments set up and its working perfectly fine
+    - you already have a load of environments set up and it is working perfectly fine

-**Important**: Conda & mamba can exhibit strange behavoirs with thier `$PATH` variable and switching between environments if you have multiple versions of Conda/Anaconda in your `$PATH`.
+**Important**: Conda & mamba can exhibit strange behavoirs with their `$PATH` variable and switching between environments if you have multiple versions of Conda/Anaconda in your `$PATH`.
 Depending on your situation it might be best to comment out (put a `#` in from of them) any lines from previous conda installations - if you comment them out you can always remove the `#` to add them back in later if you need them.

 #### 3) Installing conda & microMamba